Consolidated Engineering Corporation: Consolidated Systems Corporation

 Apollo–Soyuz (the first joint U.S.-U.S.S.R. space mission), Space Shuttle/Spacelab flights and two more USN submarines.
 ASD research instruments also flew on two Mars Viking Landers in 1976, analyzing the Martian atmosphere and searching for chemical signs of life in its soil.

 In the early 1970s, General Manager Bliss M. Bushman led ASD's expansion as a manufacturer of mass spectrometer-based submarine atmosphere monitors and commercial products.
 Their Central Atmosphere Monitoring System, now in its third generation, has been standard equipment on U.S. Navy submarines for over three decades.

 Their commercial industrial chemical monitors are sold throughout the world today under Hamilton Sundstrand's Applied Instrument Technologies banner.
 They are deployed in the petrochemical, pharmaceutical, steel and oil refining industries, among others.

 ASD became Orbital Sciences Corporation's Sensor Systems Division in 1993 and developed the Major Constituent Analyzer for the International Space Station's atmosphere.
 SSD was sold again in 2001, becoming Hamilton Sundstrand Space, Land and Sea, Pomona Site, a few months after SSD's MCA began continuous on-orbit operation aboard Space Station.
-The company is updating and expanding the MCA for Orion, NASA's new manned spacecraft.
+The company is updating and expanding the MCA for Orion, NASA's new crewed spacecraft.

 Along with Oak Ridge National Laboratories, they developed an ion trap mass spectrometer chemical detection system for chemical warfare agents, and these units are now being deployed on U.S. Army reconnaissance vehicles.
 When fitted for bio-aerosol sampling, CBMS II has also demonstrated effective biological warfare agent detection.